paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-941-retirement-for-length-of-service.md

 <a id="section-9314"></a>
 ## § 9314.
 Twenty to thirty years: enlisted members

-Under regulations to be prescribed by the Secretary of the Air Force, an enlisted member of the Air Force who has at least 20, but less than 30, years of service computed under [section 9325 of this title](./chapter-941-retirement-for-length-of-service.md#section-9325) may, upon his request, be retired.
+Under regulations to be prescribed by the Secretary of the Air Force, an enlisted member of the Air Force or the Space Force who has at least 20, but less than 30, years of service computed under [section 9325 of this title](./chapter-941-retirement-for-length-of-service.md#section-9325) may, upon his request, be retired.

 ### Statutory Notes